 That means that if you’re a regular player, then you cannot be found guilty of any crime whatsoever.
 And with no records of anyone ever being arrested for playing online poker within the state, that’s pretty good news, right?

 Unfortunately, while the state has no interest in pursuing players, they have a different attitude towards offshore poker companies.
 As we mentioned earlier, the state tried to fine PokerStars a huge sum in 2015 through an archaic law similar to one found in the Illinois legal code, that allows a third party to sue for gambling losses incurred by others.
-The case is up for appeal and it will be years before a final ruling is made, this hasn’t stopped PokerStars from re-entering the US market in NJ and PA.
+Although the case is up for appeal and it will be years before a final ruling is made, this hasn’t stopped PokerStars from re-entering the US market in NJ and PA.

 The state also tried to seize 141 gambling-related domains back in 2008 and while some sites reached settlements with the state, others refused to budge and had their domains returned to them.